Robinrrr/nuxt-deepl-module/README.md

 ### Requirements

 - Nuxt.js 3.x or later
-- A DeepL API account (Please note: The Free Plan has a maximum limit of 1,500 characters)
+- A DeepL API account (please note: The Free Plan has a maximum limit of 1,500 characters)

 ### Installation and Setup